I love when a good thing comes together, don’t you?

 They were $12.00 at Michael’s but I had a coupon and birthday money burning a hole in my pocket.

-I then needed to paint the frame of the entertainment center with the usual suspects: spray paint.
+I then needed to paint the frame of the entertainment center.

 Most people would be upset to see the paint coming off but I squealed with delight.

-It looks vintage/shabby chic, which was the theme for our wedding and since this is an anniversary present, I was a very happy girl!
+It looks vintage, which was also the theme for our wedding and since this is an anniversary present, I was a very happy girl.

 Here it is after I removed the tape: